EPCCed/wee_archie/windtunnel/Readme.md

 ![Simulation start](imgs/Start_py.png)

 Now you can adjust the shape of the wing on the screen with the slider bars on the left.
-Then click on ”Run Simulation”.
+Then click on `Run Simulation`.
 The computation might take a while.
 Once it is finished the flow lines graph will be
 shown: